About Archival Collections

 What is a Finding Aid?

 - To understand the collection broadly read the "scope and contents note", as well as the "arrangement" of the collection, and "biography" or "historical note".
+That information may be sufficient to decide if you want to look into a collection further or not.

 - Groups of materials are arranged in "series" and sometimes "sub-series", that are comprised of "files" with several or individual items.
 This hierarchical arrangement, together with the description, give you further detail of the archival materials themselves (both in terms of physical characteristics and intellectual content).